-Investment return comprises all investment income, realised investment gains and losses and movements in unrealised gains and losses and interest and dividend income.
+Investment return comprises all investment income, interest receivable, dividend income and realised and unrealised investment gains and losses.

 Realised gains and losses on investments carried at market value are calculated as the difference between sale proceeds and purchase price and are recognised when the sale transaction occurs.
 Unrealised gains and losses on investments represent the difference between the valuation at the date of the statement of financial position and their valuation at the previous statement of financial position, or purchase price if acquired during the year, together with the reversal of unrealised gains and losses recognised in earlier accounting periods in respect of investment disposals in the current period.